YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 ## Label Augmentation

 The module augments TE label-hop for the explicit route objects included or excluded by the path computation of the primary-paths and secondary-paths using the fgts-numbers.
-The fgts-numbers is used to specify fgTS information on inter-domain ports of the routing path.
+The fgts-numbers is used to specific fgTS information on inter-domain ports of the routing path.
 When specifying the fgotn time slot in the routing constraint information, the ODU time slot must also be specified.
-We also augment the TE label-hop for the record route of the LSP using the fgts-numbers.
+The module also augment the TE label-hop for the record route of the LSP using the fgts-numbers.

 # YANG Data Model for fgOTN types